 Viruses and bacteria are active all year round, but especially in winter the immune system is kept busy because colder temperatures reduce the blood circulation of the nasal and throat areas making you more susceptible.
 When it’s cold outside, more people tend to stay indoors which helps spread infections.

 If your body is weakened due to an underlying illness or insufficiently supplied with nutrients, the pathogens (germs) have it even easier to take hold.
 In fact, people who don’t have a good immune system will have three or more infections a year and will need longer to recover.
-So, to build up our immune system, it requires a healthy diet, balance and harmony.
+So, building up your immune system requires a healthy diet, balance and harmony.

 Good nutrition boosts the immune system

 It is recommended eating at least three portions of vegetables and two portions of fruit each day.
-You can also support your natural defences by ensuring you get enough of certain vitamins and minerals:
+You can also support your natural defences by ensuring you get enough of certain vitamins and minerals using supplements if necessary:

 Vitamin C (ascorbic acid) is probably the best-known vitamin when it comes to boosting the immune system.
 Even during and after intense physical activity, vitamin C contributes to a normal function of the immune system, when an additional 200 mg are taken to the recommended daily dose.